moves-rwth/dynasty/README.md

 ### Feasibility Analysis

-This problem tries to find an instantiation of the holes such that the induced program satisfies the properties.
+The goal of feasibility analysis is to find an instantiation of the holes such that the induced program satisfies the properties.
-All methods provided here are complete, e.g., if the there is no feasible instantiation, the algorithms eventually report so.
+All methods we provide for solving this problem are complete, i.e., the algorithms either report a feasible solution, or if there is no feasible instantiation, the algorithms eventually report so.

 Notice that one has to be careful about potentially ill-formed sketches.
-The checks performed are not necessarily sufficient.
+The checks we perform are not necessarily sufficient.

 #### CEGIS
 ```